- Apply through ERAS

 - have a current certificate from the Education Commission for Foreign Medical Graduates, if applicable; and

-- have a valid medical license in the United States.
+- have a valid medical license in the United States or be able to obtain one prior to commencing residency.

 For more info contact Amanda Harvey, Program Coordinator, at firstname.lastname@example.org.